Ten Classroom

 Too often I am so glad I have what seems like an intelligent suggestion that I blurt it out without thinking.
 When I do this I am taking away several important things.
 I make my students less self-reliant and more dependent on me.
 I teach them not to think for themselves.
 Would it not be better to bite my tongue - to pause long enough to phrase a question or two that helps students realize that what they think is important.
 I can often simplify the problem by asking them to solve a smaller problem that helps with the larger question.

-My Open Questions - What would happen if I would ask those who observe my teaching to help me overcome my tendency to give answers when I could be teaching thinking and self empowerment?
-What would happen if I ask our students do this for me?
-What if students learning to be teachers when observing other teachers giving an answers, would jot down alternative ways to revise these events into empowering teaching moments rather than spoon feeding events?
-Hmm.
-How could I have stated these questions better?
+My Open Questions - What would happen if I would ask those who observe my teaching to help me overcome my tendency to give answers?
+How could I be teaching thinking and self-empowerment?
+Could I ask students do this for me?
+What if my students learning to be teachers, when observing other teachers giving an answers, would jot down ways to revise these events into empowering teaching moments (instead of spoon feeding students with suggestions)?
+Hmm, how could I have stated these questions better?
+How might I replace my suggestions in this list of 10 creativity killers with better questions that would motivate your experiments?

 # 9. I Kill Creativity if I Give an Answer instead of teaching Problem Solving experimentation methods.